 A number of places host special Mother’s Day activities in the Fraser Valley including the following:

-- Mother’s Day at Kilby – on May 11th this year, the historic site in Harrison Mills hosted a special presentation titled Baby Steps – How Victorian Children Were Raised.
-There were also sweet treats and beverages for sale in Kilby’s café.
+- Mother’s Day at Kilby – the historic site in the Fraser Valley hosts a special event.
+There are also sweet treats and beverages for sale in Kilby’s café.

 SAVE ON ROPES COURSE ADVENTURES